Edwin McCain

 Edwin Cole McCain (born January 20, 1970) is an American singer-songwriter and guitarist.
 His songs "I'll Be" (1998) and "I Could Not Ask for More" (1999) were radio top-40 hits in the U.S., and five of his albums have reached the Billboard 200.
-McCain has released eleven albums, with his first two being released independently.
+McCain has released eleven albums.

+Early life

+McCain graduated from Christ Church Episcopal School in Greenville, South Carolina, and briefly attended both the College of Charleston and Coastal Carolina University.

 Career

-McCain graduated from Christ Church Episcopal School in Greenville, South Carolina, and briefly attended both the College of Charleston and Coastal Carolina University.
-Longtime touring friends with Hootie and the Blowfish, the Edwin McCain band signed with the same label, Atlantic Records.
-In 1994, he recorded his first major-label album, Honor Among Thieves under the Lava Records imprint (Matchbox Twenty, Kid Rock and Jewel).
-The record was then released in 1995.
+In 1994, McCain recorded his first major-label album, Honor Among Thieves under the Lava Records imprint.
+The record was released in 1995.
 His second album, Misguided Roses, spawned "I'll Be", a major hit single in 1998.
-This song also is featured on the charitable album, Live in the X Lounge, along with a live version of "Solitude".
-It was also featured in the 2000 drama television show, Higher Ground, as well as the 2004 teen flick, A Cinderella Story.
+"I'll Be" also is featured on the charitable album, Live in the X Lounge, along with a live version of McCain's "Solitude".